Laser Treatment of Dilated Capillaries and other Vascular Lesions

 What can I expect after treatment?

-After treatment the skin overlying the capillaries may be somewhat red and swollen.
+After treatment the skin overlying the Capillaries may be somewhat red and swollen.
 These changes resolve in a few hours to a few days.
-During the subsequent days and weeks, the successfully treated capillaries and vascular lesions disappear.
+During the subsequent days and weeks, the successfully treated Capillaries and vascular lesions should lighten or disappear.

 How many treatments are required?

-Usually, Dilated Capillaries on the face respond after one treatment; on the legs, several treatments are typically required.
-Factors affecting the number of treatments include skin complexion and the color of the capillaries: those that are prominent and bright red respond much better than those that are faint.
+Depending upon the type of lesion and its location on the body, Dilated Capillaries and Vascular Lesions require one to a few treatments.
+Factors affecting the number of treatments include skin complexion and the color of the capillaries.
+Vascular lesions that are prominent and bright red respond much more efficiently than those that are faint.
 Most Cherry Hemangiomas and Spider Angiomas disappear after one treatment no matter where they are located.

 What will I feel during treatment and after?